ipfs-inactive/blog/content/post/93-go-ipfs-0.4.21.md

 Luckily, most modern kernels can handle thousands of file descriptors without any difficulty.

+#### Decreased Connection Handshake Latency ⏱

+Libp2p now shaves off a couple of round trips when initiating connections by beginning the protocol negotiation before the remote peer responds to the initial handshake message.

+In the optimal case (when the target peer speaks our preferred protocol), this reduces the number of handshake round-trips from 6 to 4 (including the TCP handshake).

 ### 📢 Commands

 This release brings no new commands but does introduce a few changes, bugfixes, and enhancements.
 This section is hardly complete but it lists the most noticeable changes.